-Numbers 23 – The Prophecy of Balaam
+Numbers 23 – The Prophecies of Balaam

 1. (1-3) Sacrifice and preparation.

 Then Balaam said to Balak, “Build seven altars for me here, and prepare for me here seven bulls and seven rams.”
 And Balak did just as Balaam had spoken, and Balak and Balaam offered a bull and a ram on each altar.
-Then Balaam said to Balak, “Stand by your burnt offering, and I will go; perhaps the Lord will come to meet me, and whatever He shows me I will tell you.”
+Then Balaam said to Balak, “Stand by your burnt offering, and I will go; perhaps the LORD will come to meet me, and whatever He shows me I will tell you.”
 So he went to a desolate height.

 2. (4-6) God meets Balaam and sends him back to Balak.

 And God met Balaam, and he said to Him, “I have prepared the seven altars, and I have offered on each altar a bull and a ram.”
-Then the Lord put a word in Balaam’s mouth, and said, “Return to Balak, and thus you shall speak.”
+Then the LORD put a word in Balaam’s mouth, and said, “Return to Balak, and thus you shall speak.”
 So he returned to him, and there he was, standing by his burnt offering, he and all the princes of Moab.

 b.
 So he returned to him, and there he was, standing by his burnt offering, he and all the princes of Moab: When Balaam returned, Balak and all the princes of Moab were ready.
 They were ready to learn what their money bought them from Balaam.